Understanding Cervical Spondylosis and Neck Arthritis

 What is neck arthritis?

-When you consider the fact your neck is made up of 7 small vertebrae, and yet it holds your 8-to-10-pound head up every day, is it any wonder that many people end up with arthritis and pain?
+When you consider the fact that your neck is made up of 7 small vertebrae, and yet it holds your 8-to-10-pound head up every day, is it any wonder that many people end up with arthritis and pain?

 Also known as cervical spondylosis, arthritis of the neck ultimately affects almost everyone.
 In fact, degeneration becomes visible on an X-ray in about 90% of people by 60 years of age.
 It results from wear-and-tear that causes changes to the spine.